 Smith first arrived at William Carey in 2004 as an infielder/pitcher out of Laurel High School.
 In four years with the Crusaders he was a member of 2 NAIA Regional teams and a member of the 2005 GCAC Championship team.
 After finishing his playing career, Smith stayed at William Carey as the assistant coach working with infielders and hitters.
-He helped lead the Crusaders to another GCAC Championship and NAIA Regional Runner-up finish in 2009.
+He helped lead the Crusaders to another GCAC Championship in 2009 and NAIA Regional Runner-up finishes in 2009 and 2016.

 In 2010, Smith was named head coach of the first ever men's and women's cross country teams at William Carey.
 Smith continued to split time between baseball and cross country for the next five years through the summer of 2015.
 In five years of coaching cross country, William Carey produced 2 NAIA All-Americans, 3 SSAC Individual Conference Champions, and 14 All-SSAC runners.
 Smith's 2014 men's cross country team also won the SSAC Championship and advanced to the NAIA National Championship.

-2016 will be Smith's third season to head up the Crusaders' pitching staff, which has finished in the top 3 in the SSAC each of those years in Strikeouts and Opponents Batting Average.
+2017 will be Smith's fourth season to head up the Crusaders' pitching staff, which has finished in the top 3 in the SSAC each of those years in Strikeouts and Opponents Batting Average.
 Smith earned his Bachelor of Arts in History from William Carey in 2008 and a Master of Education in 2012.
 He also serves as an adjunct instructor in the William Carey History Department.

-Smith is married to the former Amy Perry of Florence, MS and they have two daughters (Mackenzie-4, Collins-1).
+Smith is married to the former Amy Perry of Florence, MS and they have two daughters (Mackenzie-5, Collins-2).

-Reggie Richardson begins his first season here at William Carey University and fourteenth overall after being in private business for the past three years.
+Reggie Richardson begins his second season here at William Carey University and fifteenth overall.
 He will serve as infield coach and assist with hitters.

 Richardson began his college baseball career at Jones County Junior College where he earned All-State and All-Region 23 honors as the starting second baseman for the Bobcats during the 1996-97 seasons.
 He was voted Best Defensive Player.